-Violations Sanctions Section 11.1 of the Manual imposes the following penalties, after notice and First Violation - Violator shall be subject to written reprimand. hearing, on the Company's directors, officers, and staff in case of violation of any of the provision of this Manual: Second Violation - Suspension from office shall be imposed on such person violating the Manual.
-The duration of the suspension shall depend on the gravity of the violation.
-Third Violation - The maximum penalty of removal from office shall be imposed.
+Violations Sanctions Section 11.1 of the Manual imposes the following penalties, after notice and First Violation - Violator shall be subject to written reprimand. hearing, on the Company's directors, officers, and staff in case of violation of any of the provision of this Manual: Third Violation - The maximum penalty of removal from office shall be imposed.